Henry-Lee-real/MaeFuse/Pre-training process.md

-# 🔧 How to Train from the Official MAE Model to Our Customized Pre-trained Version
+# How to Train from the Official MAE Model to Our Customized Pre-trained Version

-Thank you for your question!
 This guide explains how to start from the [official MAE model](https://github.com/facebookresearch/mae) and train a customized decoder while keeping the encoder frozen.

 ---